CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 3.1.0.sec=This Policy prohibits bribery and corrupt behavior by:

-3.1.1.sec=Any employee, officer, or director of the Company; and
+3.1.1.sec=Any employee, officer, or director of {P1.Handle}; and

-3.1.2.sec=Any person acting on behalf of the Company, including third parties acting on behalf of the Company, such as distributors, agents, brokers, representatives, consultants, or business partners.
+3.1.2.sec=Any person acting on behalf of {P1.Handle}, including third parties acting on behalf of {P1.Handle}, such as distributors, agents, brokers, representatives, consultants, or business partners.

 3.1.=[Z/ol/s2]